adnansiddiquei/pgpy/README.md

 ```

 ### The schema class
 To access the data contained inside any specific schema, to delete any schemas, or to create any new tables, you need to create a schema object from an existing schema inside your database.
-Let's assume I have a schema in my database called 'my_schema'.
+Let's assume you have a schema in your database called 'my_schema'.

 To create the schema object that references an existing schema in your database, use:
 ```